 Ice Skating (and the Bean)

-Winter lovers will also love ice skating offerings in three locations: McCormick Tribune Plaza, Maggie Daley Park’s ice skating ribbon or Millennium Park, where Cloud Gate — informally known as “the Bean” is housed.
-Great for a photo op, the Bean is 110-tons of seamless, polished reflective stainless steel.
+Winter lovers will also love ice skating in three special locations: McCormick Tribune Plaza, Maggie Daley Park’s ice skating ribbon, or Millennium Park, where Cloud Gate, informally known as “the Bean,” shines bright.
+Great for a photo op, the Bean is 110 tons of seamless, polished, reflective stainless steel.

 Summer Festivals

-If summer is more your forte, festivals abound in the city.
+If summer is more your forte, festivals abound in this city.
 Choose from an endless variety of options, starting with the Millennium Park Summer Music Series, outdoor concerts held twice a week at the Jay Pritzker Pavilion.
-The 4th annual Chicago House Music Conference and Festival, 34th Chicago Gospel Music Festival, 36th annual Chicago Blues Festival, Grant Park Music Festival, 41st annual Chicago Jazz Festival and the 21st annual World Music Festival Chicago are also coming to the city in the summer of 2019.
+Film festivals, music festivals, art festivals, cultural festivals, you name it, Chicago hosts it.
+From Ribfest to Burger fest, Pride celebrations to Puerto Rican parties, summer hops with multiple events around the city every weekend.

 Enjoy the Waters

-Lake Michigan and the Chicago River are unique features of this magnificent city, and water-loving visitors have fun options that are sure to be remembered.
+Lake Michigan and the Chicago River are unique features of this magnificent city, and water-loving visitors can choose from an array of fun and memorable options.

 Navy Pier & River Cruises

-Head out to world famous Navy Pier (which is undergoing some much-anticipated renovations) and hop on one of Shoreline Sightseeing’s Architecture Boat Tours.
-Voted Trip Advisor’s most popular tour in America in 2017, the architecture tour is a 75-minute trip that goes by way too fast.
-Journey along the three branches of the Chicago River while getting a history of more than 40 architectural wonders of the city.
+Head out to the world famous Navy Pier and hop on one of Shoreline Sightseeing’s Architecture Boat Tours.
+Voted Trip Advisor’s most popular tour in America in 2020, the architecture tour is a 75-minute trip that goes by way too fast.
+Journey along the three branches of the Chicago River while hearing an entertaining history of more than 40 architectural wonders of the city.
 It’s truly a highlight of any visitor’s journey.

-And, we can’t forget our furry travelers — the Mercury Canine Cruise offers outdoor seating, puppy water bowls, a newspaper-lined restroom and a beautiful cruise out on the shores of Lake Michigan with our best friends.
+And, we can’t forget our furry travelers — the First Lady Canine Cruise offers outdoor seating, puppy water bowls, a newspaper-lined restroom, and a beautiful cruise out on the shores of Lake Michigan with our best friends.

 Adventure Rentals